Arium Waiver Program

 Albany, NY, 12203

-Please upload the proof of insurance at www.leasetrack.ai/renters or email to ACC@leasetrack.ai.
-LeaseTrack will notify your landlord or property manager once all information is received and you are compliant with your lease requirements.
+Please upload your proof of coverage at leasetrack.ai/renters.
+LeaseTrack will notify you and your property manager once all information is received and you are compliant with your lease requirements.
 Please do not bring your evidence of insurance to the leasing office since LeaseTrack is managing this process.

-If your renters insurance policy expires and you wish to renew that coverage, you will need to send a renewal proof of insurance directly to LeaseTrack at www.leasetrack.ai/renters, or email to ACC@leasetrack.ai.
-LeaseTrack will update your compliance and notify your landlord or property manager.
+If your policy expires and you wish to renew that coverage, you will need to send an updated proof of coverage directly to LeaseTrack at www.leasetrack.ai/renters.
+LeaseTrack will update your compliance and notify your property manager.

-If your renters insurance policy expires and you do nothing, you will automatically be enrolled in the waiver program and will be charged a waiver program fee as outlined on your Liability Waiver Lease Addendum.
+If your policy expires and you do nothing, you will automatically be enrolled in the waiver program and will be charged a monthly insurance reimbursement fee as outlined on your Insurance Waiver Lease Addendum.

-If you change carriers or replace your renters insurance policy during your lease you can upload the new proof of insurance directly to LeaseTrack at www.leasetrack.ai/renters, or email to ACC@leasetrack.ai.
-LeaseTrack will update your compliance and notify your landlord or property manager.
+If you change carriers or replace your policy during your lease, you can upload the new proof of coverage directly at www.leasetrack.ai/renters.
+LeaseTrack will update your compliance and notify your property manager.

 Your community has outsourced all insurance tracking and management to LeaseTrack.
 As such, all insurance information or questions must be submitted to LeaseTrack directly and they will update your landlord and/or property manager with your information.